 Even more nefarious is the fact that the blog entry which appears on the Plaxo Pulse website allows visitors to post comments to it.
 These comments are not posted to my site.
 They appear on Plaxo Pulse.
 This is wrong on so many levels.
 If I don’t ever check Plaxo Pulse (and, presumably, if I have all my Plaxo Pulse email notifications disabled) I will never know that someone commented on my eloquent dissertation on swimming pyromaniacs.
 If enough people post comments to the Plaxo Post plagiarization of my writing, it will most definitely appear to be more popular (as far as Google is concerned) than my original essay.
 In fact there will likely be people that read and comment on swimming pyromaniacs at Plaxo Pulse who don’t even know that davidgagne.net exists, much less that it / I was the author of the topic.

 Here is an example:

-My friend Bob has a website called Numenware.
+My co-worker Bob has a website called Numenware.
 On January 1st he posted a blog entry about an esoteric math news item.
 Bob’s original post is here.
 Bob’s content is plagiarized verbatim on Plaxo Pulse here.
 A savvy reader will note that someone named David Fotland has posted a comment to Bob’s blog entry at Plaxo Pulse.
 This comment was “stolen” by Plaxo.
 It does not appear on Numenware where it should.
 If I was Bob I would be quite peeved about this.